makrai/notes/levin05-ch3-current.md

-  * arguments are associated with lexical entailments (or presuppositions) imposed on them by their verbs, and that semantic roles = recurring clusters of lexical entailments imposed by groups of predicates on one of their arguments.
+  * arguments are associated with lexical entailments (or presuppositions) imposed on them by their verbs, and that semantic roles = recurring clusters of lexical entailments imposed by groups of predicates on one of their arguments
-  * ie Semantic roles are secondorder properties – properties of predicates.
+  * ie Semantic roles are secondorder properties – properties of predicates
   * Such clusters of entailments deserve a semantic role label only to the extent that they enter into significant linguistic generalizations – they
   * with respect to argument selection, only two such roles need be recognized,